hparton/zoetrope/README.md

 anim.play();

-// Or you can set options later, most functions for Zeotrope are chainable let otherAnim = new Zeotrope();
+// Or you can set options later, most functions for Zoetrope are chainable let otherAnim = new Zoetrope();

 otherAnim.duration(1200)
           .easing(yourEasingFunc)